 Cape Spear Salt Oysters

-3+ inches | January through August
+Availability: January through August

-Clean, sweet, seaweed and silky meats.
+Flavor: Clean, sweet, seaweed and silky meats.

 Naturally collected oyster spat is grown out in floating oyster trays.
 The floating trays allow constant tumbling and a steady supply of food.
 Time to market: 3 to 4 years.

 Little Shemogue Oyster Company began operation in 2000, and joined with Atlantic Oyster Company in 2015.
-The harvest waters are ideally suited for oyster growth, with cold and clean water, fed by natural streams delivering rich nutrients to the bay.
-A family owned and operated business, oysters are grown in suspended cages just below the surface of the sea where they can filter the most food, allowing them to grow healthy, hearty meat with a mineral-rich, delicious taste.
-Our oysters put on a plate always look beautiful and can back their look up with the cleanest, richest taste you can find.
-The final product is an oyster that comes from our family to you that puts everything into the shape, taste and consistency of our oysters.
-We hope our high standards will translate into a delicious experience when sampling our oysters on every plate they appear.
+A family owned and operated business, 'Little Shem' oysters put on a plate always look beautiful and can back it up with the cleanest, richest taste you can find.
+The final product is an oyster that comes from a family that puts their heart and soul into the shape, taste and consistency of the oysters.
+They hope their high standards will translate into a delicious experience.